 Cons

-It’s a multi-station gym that comes with a 210-pound steel weight rack, extra-thick DuraFirm pads and a heavy-duty construction that is all protected by a Lifetime Warranty that Body-Solid offers.
+It’s a multi-station gym with a 210-pound steel weight rack, extra-thick DuraFirm pads, and a heavy-duty construction protected by a Lifetime Warranty that Body-Solid offers.

 For the price, this home gym over-delivers.

-It has a separate Pec-Fly station with its own seat, 3 pulleys (high, mid and low) for close to unlimited exercise options such as tricep extensions and press downs, mid rows, leg abductions, lat pulldowns, crunches and more.
+It has a separate Pec-Fly station with its seat 3 pulleys (high, mid, and low) for close to unlimited exercise options such as tricep extensions and press downs, mid rows, leg abductions, lat pulldowns, crunches, and more.
 Then there’s the Leg Developer for leg extensions and curls.
 The home gym also includes a lat bar, straight bar, utility strap, and an ab and triceps strap.

-With its simple design that maximizes performance and minimizes price, the Body-Solid Strength Tech is loaded with 210 lbs. of resistance so you can build strength and definition quickly.
-The heavy-duty 2” x 4” 12-gauge high tensile strength steel provides the ultimate in strength and durability while the Disaffirm Pads offer back support and comfort.
+With its simple design that maximizes performance and minimizes price, the Body-Solid Strength Tech is loaded with 210 lbs. of resistance to build strength and definition quickly.
+The heavy-duty 2” x 4” 12-gauge high tensile strength steel provides ultimate strength and durability, while the Disaffirm Pads offer back support and comfort.

 Construction is finished off with 2 x 200lb. strength steel aircraft cables manufactured to military spec for durability and low maintenance.
-The powder coat finish offers enduring protection against chipping peeling and scratches.
+The powder coat finish protects against chipping, peeling, and scratches.

 Includes: Chest press, pectoral fly, leg extensions, rear delta, leg curl, upper pulley lat pull down, cable cross over, triceps extension and press down, ab crunch, lower pulley deltoid raise, shrug, bent-over row, standing curl, leg abduction, and seated row